 Shannen Marie Roy, 200HR RYT Teaching kid's yoga takes a truly special kind of person.
 Her lighthearted, creative nature and passion for yoga shines through in all that she does on and off the mat.
 Her classes offer children an encouraging space to truly shine their own inner light through yoga postures, meditation, mindfulness, breathing, games, songs, imagination, creative self expression and most importantly....having fun!
 Shannen began her yoga journey in 2005, finding alternative ways to help get through illness.
 She knew at once it would become a lifelong practice.
 She is a certified Kidding Around Yoga instructor & trainer as well as a certified Yoga4Sobriety instructor.
 Shannen received her 200 hour yoga teacher training certification through State of Grace Yoga & Wellness in Uxbridge, MA.
 She also has a love for photography and art that adds a special beauty to her yoga classes creatively.
 Shannen will be adding Yoga4Sobriety classes to the schedule coming in 2017, sharing her passion for helping those in the recovery community through yoga.
-You can practice with Shannen Fridays at 12:30pm as well as Sundays at 8am and check our schedule for kids and family classes.
+You can practice with Shannen Tuesday at 6pm, Sundays at 8am and check our schedule for kids and family classes.
 Questions, comments, feedback can be sent to firstname.lastname@example.org or call (508)435-2266.
 Namaste

 Mimi Boudreau has been practicing yoga since 2003 and teaching yoga since 2006.
 Having to retire at a young age as a ballerina, due to injury, yoga helped fill the gap for Mimi when she left the ballet world.
 She attended Bikram Yoga training in Spring 2006, then continued her studies with Jimmy Barkan, Beryl Bender Birch, Baptiste, as well as Rolf Gates.
 Furthering her love for yoga and dance, Mimi became a certified barre instructor in 2012.
 She describes her barre class as a fun, funky, and tough, and satisfying work out.
 Mimi is also a certified Reiki Energy Healer, and Gem Stone/Mineral therapist.
 Students wishing to schedule a healing session or wellness appointment with Mimi may do so in person at Absolute Yoga, or by emailing at info@AbsoluteYoga.net.